KangasMatthew/Clojush/AssigmentWriteup.md

 In #4df66de2fa we added the boolean and char stacks, which finally led to the creation of some non-empty programs.
-Unfortunately, these programs are still awful - consisting primarily of the "boolean_empty" operation repeated between 1 and 3 times; effectivley just guessing true or false...
+Unfortunately, these programs are still awful - consisting primarily of the "boolean_empty" operation repeated between 1 and 3 times; effectivley just guessing true or false.
+The Lexicase Best Program here in the final generation was: (boolean_empty, boolean_xor).

 ## Final Results
 We're never done.